kingswisdom/SteemMessenger/README.md

 ### Private Beta Session
 _______________________________________
 For now, we cannot allow the public beta to be released, even though the app is ready to be used as is.
 The only reason retaining us is the fact that a lot of users leaked their memo keys on the blockchain lately.
 We will take the time to query the blockchain to find every memo key out there, and build a script that will verify if the key is a leaked one or not.
 By doing so, we will be able to avoid every identity theft attempts.

-We are searching for a few people to test the messenger for a given period of time.
-Every person selected will have to choose one friend to test the application.
-If you are interested in testing one of the most exciting project on this blockchain, please feel free to submit your application in the comments section.

 ### Roadmap
 ___________________________________